 Stefan started full time work at Mount Vernon in 1996 – although before that he helped occasionally with translation work, editing and various one-off projects.
 He has written several books on the remedies, including The Bach Remedies Workbook, Principles of the Bach Flower Remedies and Bloom.

 Stefan created the Bach Centre’s Level 1 Distance Learning Programme and set up the Centre’s teacher-training programmes.
 He oversees educational and assessment standards for all Bach Centre-approved courses world wide, and is in overall charge of the Bach Foundation International Register.

 Before joining the Centre, Stefan worked in information technology and has a background in languages and literature.
-He has a First Class Honours degree in Languages, a Masters Degree in English, and speaks French and Spanish.
+He has an Honours degree in Languages, a Masters Degree in English, and speaks French and Spanish.

 In his spare time, Stefan is an active musician and always has a full calendar of gigs with his band Who Killed Nancy Johnson?
 He lives locally with his wife, Chris, who is an active DLP mentor and Level 3 marker.

 Fay filmed, edited and produced the Bach Centre’s Level 2 & 3 Distance Learning Programmes.
 She also writes for the Bach Centre Newsletter, Blog and creates items for our online shop including our annual Calendar and Bach Centre Journal.

 In 2019, alongside her mum, Judy Ramsell Howard, Fay pioneered and designed our new café, Nora’s Kitchen, named after Dr Bach’s assistant and successor, Nora Weeks.

 In her spare time Fay loves interior design, playing netball and tennis, snowboarding, and writing.
 Fay describes her happy place as exploring the globe with her fiancé, George, and their daughter.